therese-debacker/Immo_Eliza_ML_Clean/readme.md

 3. linear_regression_model.py
 Implements a linear regression model, evaluates it using metrics (MAE, RMSE, MAPE, R²), and generates visualizations.

+4. data-analysis
+Graphs and analysis that helps in choosing the columns that will be used in the linear regression.

 Dependencies
 Python 3.8+